 Final Verdict

-If you want all three effects from a single compound, MT-2 is the only research peptide that delivers.
-The evidence supports it, two decades of community data confirms it, and the science behind it produced two FDA-approved drugs.
+If you want all three effects out of a single compound, though, MT-2 is the only research peptide that delivers.
+The evidence supports it, two decades of community data backs it up, and the science behind it produced two FDA-approved drugs along the way.

 Related Reading